Abigail Elwell

 Brief Life History of Abigail

-When Abigail Elwell was born on 25 March 1742, in Gloucester, Essex, Massachusetts Bay Colony, British Colonial America, her father, Thomas Elwell, was 23 and her mother, Lucy Pierce, was 19.
-She married Moses Olmsted about 1756, in Pittsford, Rutland, Republic of Vermont.
-They were the parents of at least 6 sons and 1 daughter.
+When Abigail Elwell was born on 25 March 1742, in Dudley, Worcester, Massachusetts, United States, her father, Thomas Elwell, was 23 and her mother, Lucy Pierce, was 19.
+She had at least 6 sons and 1 daughter with Moses Olmsted.
 She died in 1790, in Pittsford, Rutland, Vermont, United States, at the age of 48, and was buried in Connecticut, United States.

 Photos and Memories (0)